MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 A Customer Insights subscription entitles you to additional capacity for your organization's existing [Dataverse storage capacity](/power-platform/admin/capacity-storage).
 The added capacity depends on the number of profiles that your subscription uses.

-Example:
+**Example:**

-Assuming you get 15 GB database storage, 20 GB file storage, and 2 GB log storage per 100,000 customer profiles.
-If your subscriptions includes 300,000 customer profiles, your additional storage capacity would be 45 GB (3 x 15 GB) database storage, 60 GB file storage (3 x 20 GB), and 6 GB log storage (3 x 2 GB).
+Assuming you get 15 GB database storage and 20 GB file storage per 100,000 customer profiles.
+If your subscriptions includes 300,000 customer profiles, your total storage capacity would be 45 GB (3 x 15 GB) database storage and 60 GB file storage (3 x 20 GB).
+Similarly, if you have a B2B subscription with 30K accounts, your total storage capacity would be 45 GB (3 x 15 GB) database storage, and 60 GB file storage (3 x 20 GB).

+Log capacity is not incremental and fixed for your organization.

 For more information about the detailed capacity entitlements, see [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544).